tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Active immersion is all about making your input comprehensible.
 Dictionary lookups are the main way of making input comprehensible.
-Besides that you can pay attention to scenery, intonation, pitch accent, levels of politeness and other cultural things.
+Aside from that you can pay attention to scenery, intonation, pitch accent, levels of politeness and other cultural things.

 ### What is the minimum to maintain fluency?